 - Social media.
 These icons would be better off as part of the site design, they move when I click on another page but they distract me rather than making me want to connect with you on Facebook or Twitter.

 - Basic SEO mistakes: There’s a duplicate home page error.
 This means Google thinks you have two home pages.
 So, for all intents and purposes, you’ll be competing against yourself for the same keywords and you’ll probably get a black mark for having duplicate content.

 Primary goals: What’s your big main primary goal for your site?
-I would say it’s to get enquiries, so, ‘contact us’, ‘request a quote’ those are the things that’s got to be your main call to action.
-It needs to be very obvious on every page, throughout all the content, at the bottom of pages, everywhere!
+I would say it’s to get enquiries, so, ‘contact us’, and ‘request a quote’ are the things that’s got to be your main call to action.
+It needs to be very obvious on every page, throughout all the content, at the bottom of pages, and everywhere!

 Now onto Layla’s internal pages…

 - Page and section title: Should be relabelled ‘About’.